 - Login to your namecheap account and click on view infront of “Number of domains in your account”.

 - It will list all the domain under your Namecheap account and click on domain name, which you want to host on Bluehost

 - On the left you will see an option saying “Transfer DNS to webhost” click on that:

 This will bring up the name server change tab where you can add custom Name servers.
 Since, in our case it’s Bluehost, we will add ns1.bluehost.com and ns2.bluehost.com to point our domain to Bluehost servers.
 Similarly if you are using any other Webhosting company, you can get the name server and use that Name servers instead of using BH Nameserver.

 So, here is how my screen looks like with updated Nameservers on Name Cheap:

 Click on Save changes and you will get the confirmation for Name server update.
 It takes time for name server replication, so don’t worry if your site still opens namecheap default page.
 You can verify your updates NS using any online services like this.
 Sometime, the delay goes for long because of the ISP DNS replication time (1-12hrs), so I recommend to change your DNS to Open DNS or Google DNS and check your site.

 Here is a quick video tutorial for your convenience:

-I hope this tutorial will help you get started with your domain on Namecheap and hosting on Bluehost, if you have any other queries or need tutorials, do let me know on my Facebook page.
+I hope this tutorial will help you get started with your domain on Namecheap and hosting on BlueHost, if you have any other queries or need tutorials, do let me know on our Facebook page.
 If you find this webhosting tutorial useful, don’t forget to share it on Twitter and Google plus.